-Perhaps you're looking to jump-start your programming career and join a Ruby/Rails project.
-It all starts right here.
-You'll learn the fundamentals of object-oriented programming the Ruby way through live coding, animated visuals, and step-by-step exercises.
+Perhaps you're looking to jump-start your programming career, join a Ruby/Rails project, or simply learn enough about OO programming to interface with developers.
+It all starts here!
+You'll learn the fundamentals of object-oriented programming the Ruby way through live coding, animated visuals, and hands-on exercises.
 No prior programming experience is assumed.

 New to the Ruby programming language